lucasherediadv/psg/README.md

-# Psg
+# Passgen

 Passphrase generator inspired by the diceware method to generate secure and memorable passphrases.
-Psg comes from "passphrase generator".

-By default, psg generates a passphrases of 6 words, each separated by a hyphen, through the `phrase` command:
+By default, passgen generates a passphrases of 6 words, each separated by a hyphen, through the `phrase` command:

 ```
-$ psg phrase
+$ passgen phrase
 luster-diabetes-skydiver-riveter-selector-reforest
 ```